animatedmax/portfolio/links_to_samples.md

 [Installing the VMware Tanzu GemFire Session Management Extension](https://docs.vmware.com/en/VMware-GemFire-Session-Management/1.0/gsm/install_session_management.html)

 Recently, I was one of two writers who worked on the VMware Tanzu GemFire 10.0 release.
-This was the first major release in over six years and required close collaboration with engineers and product managers to edit, update, and revise over 1000 content files over a three-month period.
+This was the first major release in over six years and required close collaboration with developers and product managers to edit, update, and revise over 1000 content files over a three-month period.

 GemFire is a high-speed, in-memory database used by large organizations for its high performance, scalability, event notification, and fault tolerance for low-latency, high-throughput applications.

 For these samples, developers and product managers provided: